Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

 <img src=/imgs/packet_struct.png>

-In particular, the first byte of the packet is always the class prediction, while the second is the timestamp measured at the end of the **Post-processing subsystem** (see previous section).
+In particular, the first byte of the packet is always the class prediction, while the second is the timestamp measured at the end of the **Post-processing subsystem**, so before the serial "composite frame" is sent. (see previous section).

+The use of tehe above serial frame allows the communication with external devices, which using the timestamp, can detect __gestures combo__.
+An example of a serial framing is reported in the figure below

 <img src=/imgs/packet_burst.png>

+The application was structured to meet **real-time constraints**, which in the case of camera-based applications most of the time corresponds to a processing time of 34 milliseconds (30 FPS) for each frame.
+However, if any error occurs, and the timestamp exceeds 255 ms, the 255 value is held until its transmission.